Kosmos Pro V Tyson McGuffin 14mm

 Everyone Agrees: Weaknesses

-- -Same core crushing and durability issues as previous generations
+- -Still suffers from core crushing durability issues like previous generations

 Where Reviewers Disagree